- Full Title: Netizen – Ethical, Social, & Political Dimensions. Application of Philosophical Ideas to Contemporary Digital Reality

 - Application Period: September 27 - October 10, 2021 (Positions have been filled).

-- Workshop Coordinator: Giannis (Ioannis) Stamatellos, Professor of Philosophy, Researcher and Author, Nicolas Prevelakis (Harvard/CHS) guest
+- Academic Coordination: Giannis (Ioannis) Stamatellos, Professor of Philosophy, Researcher and Author

-Interest for the "Netizen" workshop exceeded all expectations and since the available places for the workshop have already been filled, from the very first day, we inform you that we will not accept additional applications.
-We warmly thank all interested parties, and please stay tuned for more related activities in the future!
+We inform you that the available places for the workshop have been filled from the very first day, and we will not accept any additional applications.
+We warmly thank all interested parties.
+Please stay tuned for more related activities in the future.

 About the workshop